Johns Hopkins University 'Rapid Hypothermia Induction Device' Team wins BMEidea 2010!

 You may preview the online application here.
-PLEASE NOTE: this PDF includes screen shots of NCIIA's five-step proposal process.
-The proposal shown is an Advanced E-Team grant proposal, but steps for the BMEidea application are the same.
+PLEASE NOTE: this PDF includes screen shots of NCIIA's five-step application process.
+The application shown is an Advanced E-Team grant proposal, but steps for the BMEidea application are the same.
 This PDF is for preview purposes only.

-1. Narrative (no more than 10 pages) 2.
-Key team member resumes (limit of three pages per resume)
+Key team member resumes (limit of 3 pages per resume)

 Description of the problem to be solved (no more than 1/2 page).
 What is the problem you have solved?
 What are the market and/or industry needs that you intend to address?